 This monastery was founded in the late 14th century.
 In the early 16th century, as the monks brothers Ioasaph and Maximus from Ioannina intended to settle on the Roussanou rock, they found it in ruins.
 Although at that time, the rock was only accessible by rope-ladders and nets, they got to build the monastery.

 Today, it can be reached over two bridges.

 As at all of the monasteries, women were denied entry for the longest time.
 Nonetheless, today, Roussanou is home to 14 nuns.

 Varlaam is named after a hermit who inhabited the rock in the 14th century.

 In the 16th century, another couple of brothers from Ioannina, Theophanes and Nektarios Apsaras, renovated the structures.
-Fun fact: It took them 22 years to get all the building materials to the site – using ropes, pulleys, and baskets.
+Fun fact: It took them 22 years to get all the building materials to the site.
+They were using ropes, pulleys, and baskets.
 Eventually, the actual construction work was done in 20 days!

 In the 19th century, steps were first carved into the rock and since then altered several times.

-Today’s visitors have it easy to visit: There is even a parking lot in front of the complex that can be accessed by a narrow bridge from the main road.
+Today’s visitors have it easy to visit.
+There is even a parking lot in front of the complex.
+It can then be accessed by a narrow bridge from the main road.

 Today, the monastery is inhabited by seven monks.